 Have you recently bought a rescued dog or a housebroken puppy at home?
 From time to time, have you seen them pee on the floor for no reason?
 If yes, your dog might actually be experiencing a submissive or excitement peeing.

 As a dog owner, it is your duty to take care of your dog and carefully observe any strange behavior that is related to your pet’s health.
-When a dog shows inappropriate urination, regardless of where it takes place, it could be a sign of a serious health problem and learning what submissive or excitement urination is essential and can help you handle any occurring health problems that might be happening with your dog.
+When a dog shows inappropriate urination, regardless of where it takes place, it could be a sign of a serious health problem.
+Learning about excitement urination can help you handle any occurring health problems that might be happening with your dog.

 Occasional urinary incontinence for older dogs is not uncommon, but you should still have your dog evaluated by your vet in case of health issues.
-For rescued dogs or housebroken puppies, it takes some serious investigation to find out the root problem of their incontinence.
+For rescued dogs, it takes some serious investigation to find out the root problem of their incontinence.

 There’s a chance that a dog is suffering from an excitement issue if it doesn’t pee when you are in a dominant position (example: looking your dog directly in the eye, greet your dog on the face, bending from the waist).
 If your dog shows appeasement or urinates when you arrive home and you’re in a dominant position, your dog might have a submissive issue.